iworks/iworks-pwa/readme.txt

 = 1.6.1 (2024-08-20) =
 * The meta viewport check request has been limited to one per day.
 Props for [skyfly024](https://wordpress.org/support/users/skyfly024/).
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.2.0.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.2.0.

 = 1.6.0 (2024-07-04) =
 * The filter `iworks-pwa/manifest/data` has been added.
 It's allowed to modify entire content of the `manifest.json` file.
 Props for [jdwf0658](https://wordpress.org/support/users/jdwf0658/).
 * The `.editorconfig` file has been added.
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.9.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.1.9.

 = 1.5.9 (2024-02-24) =
 * A few sizes have been added. [#3](https://github.com/iworks/iworks-pwa/issues/4).
 Props for [wfrank94](https://wordpress.org/support/users/wfrank94/).
 * The plugin URL has been changed to [github](https://github.com/iworks/iworks-pwa).
-* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.2.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.9.2.
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.8.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.1.8.

 = 1.5.8 (2023-12-27) =
 * The check for a tag meta with the "viewport" value has been added after changes in plugins activations.
 * The dynamic property has been fixed.
 * The function `parse_url()` has been replaced by the function `wp_parse_url()`.
-* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.0.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.9.0.
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.6.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.1.6.
 * The nonce check has been added to check "viewport" feature.

 = 1.5.7 (2023-11-17) =
 * [Empty shortcuts in the `manifest.json` file have been fixed](https://github.com/iworks/iworks-pwa/issues/4).
 Props for [elmando111](https://wordpress.org/support/users/elmando111/).
 * The filter `iworks-pwa/manifest/shortcuts` has been added.
 It's allowed to modify the shortcuts array in the `manifest.json` file.
 * The filter `iworks-pwa/manifest/shortcuts/element/url/campain` has been added.
 It's allowed to modify the campaign in shortcuts urls.
-* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.8.8.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.8.8.

 = 1.5.6 (2023-10-27) =
 * Wrong function name `get_color_background()` has been fixed.
 Props for [bodhisattvac](https://wordpress.org/support/users/bodhisattvac/).
-* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.8.7.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.8.7.
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.3.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.1.3.

 = 1.5.5 (2023-07-10) =
 * A check for PWA files required to work has been added.
-* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.8.5.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.8.5.
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.2.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.1.2.

 = 1.5.4 (2023-06-30) =
 * The meta tag `apple-mobile-web-app-capable` has been added.